Classical-to-Quantum Crossover in 2D TMD Field-Effect Transistors: A First-Principles Study via Sub-10 nm Channel Scaling Beyond the Boltzmann Tyranny: Introduction

 Shrinking transistor size has been a constant challenge for the semiconductor industry and is a key driver behind the advancement of computing technology~\cite{Radosavljevic_IEEE_2022}.
 Smaller transistors enable more transistors to be packed onto a single chip, thereby increasing computing power within the same physical footprint~\cite{Keyes_IEEE_2006}.
 They also offer faster switching speeds, which enhance the performance of electronic devices; lower power consumption, which extends battery life; reduced size, which is ideal for portable devices; and lower manufacturing costs, making electronics more affordable.

 The performance of field-effect transistors (FETs) is typically characterized by key metrics such as the OFF current, ON/OFF current ratio, and subthreshold swing (SS).
 In the silicon-based semiconductor industry, scaling down the channel length of transistors from the micrometer scale to sub-10 nm introduces significant challenges related to material properties and changes in transport mechanisms.
-Specifically: (1) the carrier mobility of silicon as a channel material decreases sharply; and (2) strong quantum tunneling effects increase leakage currents, thereby degrading OFF-state performance \cite{Ieong_Science_2004,Tze-chiang_IEEE_EXPLORE_2009}.
+Specifically: (1) the carrier mobility of silicon as a channel material decreases sharply; and (2) strong quantum tunneling effects increase leakage currents, thereby degrading OFF-state performance \cite{Ieong_Science_2004,Tze-Chiang_IEEE_EXPLORE_2009}.

 Despite these challenges, the semiconductor industry continues to push the limits of transistor miniaturization \cite{,Natelson_PhysicsWorld_2009}.
 Ongoing research and development efforts are focused on overcoming these limitations and exploring new technologies to enable further scaling.
-Among various alternatives, two-dimensional layered transition metal dichalcogenides (TMDs) have emerged as a particularly promising class of semiconductor as channel materials due to their unique electronic and structural properties \cite{Duan_Chem_Rev_2024,mezeli_nat_rev_matt_2017}.
-The carrier mobility in transition metal dichalcogenides (TMDs) has been improved to exceed that of silicon \cite{Akinwande_Nature_2019}, and further enhancement may be achieved through lattice distortion \cite{Ng_Nat_Elct_2022}.
+Among various alternatives, two-dimensional layered TMDs have emerged as a particularly promising class of semiconductor as channel materials due to their unique electronic and structural properties \cite{Duan_Chem_Rev_2024,mezeli_nat_rev_matt_2017}.
+The carrier mobility in TMDs has been improved to exceed that of silicon \cite{Akinwande_Nature_2019}, and further enhancement may be achieved through lattice distortion \cite{Ng_Nat_Elct_2022}.

 Two-dimensional (2D) materials can be integrated into three-dimensional (3D) architectures to enhance transistor density on a chip \cite{Lee_NanoLett_2024}.
 However, developing robust and reliable manufacturing processes for 2D materials and devices presents a significant challenge.
-Most 2D transition metal dichalcogenide (TMD)-based junctions are fabricated using a top-contact geometry, with channel lengths that exceed the electron–phonon mean free path \cite{Radisavljevic_Nat_nanoten_2011,Najmaei_ACSNano_2014,Liu_NanoLett_2016}, resulting in higher resistance and increased heat dissipation due to Joule heating.
+Most 2D transition TMD-based junctions are fabricated using a top-contact geometry, with channel lengths that exceed the electron–phonon mean free path \cite{Radisavljevic_Nat_nanoten_2011,Najmaei_ACSNano_2014,Liu_NanoLett_2016}, resulting in higher resistance and increased heat dissipation due to Joule heating.

 In addition, van der Waals interactions at the interface between TMD materials and metal electrodes often result in substantial contact resistance due to the formation of a Schottky barrier~\cite{Novoselov_Science_2016,Somvanshi_PRB_2017,Wu_Nat_Rev_Mat_2023}.
 This elevated contact resistance reduces the ON current and weakens the overall transistor signal.
 Consequently, optimizing the metal–TMD interface to minimize contact resistance is critical for improving device performance\cite{Boehm_NanoLett_2023}.
 Significant efforts, such as doping~\cite{Khalil_ACS_Appl_Mat_Int_2015,Jiang_nat_elect_2024} and semiconducting contact~\cite{Li_Nat_2023}, have been devoted to addressing this issue; however, contact resistance remains a major bottleneck in 2D transistor technology.